 Cheapest Pet Insurance for Cats With Pre-Existing Conditions

-Cat owners can find affordable pet insurance that covers pre-existing conditions, with rates starting at $20 monthly from Pumpkin.
-Hartville offers the second-lowest premium at $23 monthly.
-Both figures are based on our seven-year-old Ragdoll profile with a $5,000 annual limit, $500 deductible and 80% reimbursement rate.
+Pumpkin has the lowest monthly rate for cats with pre-existing conditions at $20, followed by Hartville at $23.
+Both figures are based on a seven-year-old Ragdoll with a $5,000 annual limit, $500 deductible and 80% reimbursement rate.

 | Pumpkin | $20 | $238 | 37% |